 Gebruder Einfalt Nuremberg, Germany

 Founder: Georg and Johann Einfalt

 Specialty: Oversized penny toys; comic and erratic action tin wind-ups.
-Prior to 1930s, toys can be identified by the initials “G.E” or “G.E.N.”.
+Prior to the 1930s, toys can be identified by the initials “G.E” or “G.E.N.”.
 Assumed the mark “Technofix” after 1935.

 Ellis, Britton & Eaton Springfield, Vermont

 Specialty: Wooden dolls, sleds, pianos, rolling hoops, and toy carriages.

 In 1873, Ellis patented his most popular toy, the Jointed Wood Doll, made of maple with cast-iron hands and feet.
 Two nearby firms, Cooperative Mfg.
 And Vermont Novelty works, continued the patent.

 Toy Corporation (Emmets Dollar Trucks) New York, New York